technyon/nuki_hub/README.md

 - Query interval configuration:
 - Query interval battery:
 - Access level:
-- Query interval keypad:
+- Query interval keypad (Only available when a Keypad is detected):
-- Enabled keypad control via MQTT:
+- Enable keypad control via MQTT (Only available when a Keypad is detected):
 - Number of retries if command failed:
 - Delay between retries:
 - Publish auth data: